test-org-fanna/.github/WORKFLOWS.md

 ## Workflow : docker-build-and-push
 #### Use them
 1. Input Dockerfile name(s)
+   - standard is Dockerfile, only add if there are multiple dockerfiles in the repo
 2. Input Dockerfile secret(s):
    1. retrieve secrets from GitHub and set them as a matrix variable [image here]()
    2. write the secrets as a multiline environment variable [here](https://docs.docker.com/build/ci/github-actions/secrets/#secret-mounts)